Edgar-Del/python-assignment-week5/README.md

 ### Activity 2 - Polymorphism:
 ```
-🚗 Ferrari F40 is driving at 100 km/h on the road!
+Ferrari F40 is driving at 100 km/h on the road!
-✈️ Boeing 747 is taking off on the runway at 250 km/h!
+Boeing 747 is taking off on the runway at 250 km/h!
-🚢 Titanic is sailing at 30 km/h on the sea!
+Titanic is sailing at 30 km/h on the sea!
-🚴 Caloi 10 is pedaling at 25 km/h in gear 5!
+Caloi 10 is pedaling at 25 km/h in gear 5!
 ```

-## 🔧 Requirements

-- Python 3.6+
-- No external libraries required

-## 📝 Implementation Notes

-- **Emojis**: Used to make output more visual and fun
-- **Documentation**: All classes and methods have explanatory docstrings
-- **Error Handling**: Basic validations implemented
-- **Clean Code**: Following Python best practices (PEP 8)

-## 🎓 Learning Outcomes

-This project demonstrates how to:
-1. **Organize code** using classes and inheritance
-2. **Reuse code** through inheritance
-3. **Implement polymorphism** for flexible behaviors
-4. **Encapsulate data** for better access control
-5. **Create consistent interfaces** with abstract classes

----

-**Developed with ❤️ to learn OOP in Python!**